BBQ Knives & Cutlery Buying Guide | How to Buy BBQ Knives & Cutlery

 Compare the length of a BBQ knife handle to the tread on your tires — a longer handle will give you more control of the knife while using it, but it can also be cumbersome for small hands.
 As a general rule, the longer the handle, the larger the blade.
 The knife grip should be comfortable for you to hold, and it should stay cool when you're grilling.
 You'll want a knife that fits securely in your hands without being too small or too large.

-Remember that orange drink from the ‘90s?
-This isn’t that — the “tang” is the part of the blade that extends into the handle.
+The “tang” is the part of the blade that extends into the handle.
 The tang is most important with regards to how sturdy and well-made a knife is, but it also affects the weight, balance, and handling qualities of a knife.
 Full tang knives are sturdier than partial (or “half”) tang knives because the blade and tang are one solid piece of metal.
 Partial tang knives are often lighter, sure.
 They’re also more prone to breaking if they drop, or you accidentally strike them against a hard surface.

 Forged knives are thicker, heavier, and often handcrafted: this ensures a more rigorous process to guarantee quality and precision.
 Thanks to that heft, they can be used for heavy-duty slicing and chopping.
 Forged knives have less give than stamped knives, but that makes them easier to sharpen.
 But that’s a double-edged sword: the heft that helps their honed edges last makes them tiring faster over time.
 If you have larger hands or can handle the weight, their quality is hard to ignore.